Principle Investigator – Duxin Sun

 1. Why 90% of drug development fails and how to improve it?
 (PPT Slides, Video Recording)

-This project aims to improve drug development success through the integrated STAR system (structure-tissue/cell selectivity-activity-relationship) by addressing the 90% failure rate for immuno-oncology drugs.
+This project aims to enhance drug development success and efficiency through the STAR-guided drug design system (structure-tissue/cell selectivity-activity-relationship) for immunotherapy of cancer and autoimmune disease.

 2. Why most anticancer nanomedicines do not enhance clinical efficacy and how to improve it?